 Generally, if for any taxable year 75% or more of our gross income is passive income, or at least 50% of the average quarterly value of our assets are held for the production of, or produce, passive income, we would be characterized as a passive foreign investment company ("PFIC") for U.S. federal income tax purposes.
 Our status as a PFIC may also depend on how quickly we use the cash proceeds from this offering in our business.
-Based on the nature of our income and the value and composition of our assets, we do not believe we were a PFIC during 2015.
+Based on the nature of our income and the value and composition of our assets, we do not believe we were a PFIC during 2016.
 While we also do not believe we will be a PFIC for the current taxable year, because PFIC status is determined on an annual basis and generally cannot be determined until the end of the taxable year, there can be no assurance that we will not be a PFIC for the current or future taxable years.
-If we are characterized as a

-PFIC, our shareholders who are U.S. Holders (as defined in "Material U.S. Federal Income Taxation Considerations") may suffer adverse tax consequences, including the treatment of gains realized on the sale of Unit Shares, Warrants and Warrant Shares as ordinary income, rather than as capital gain, the loss of the preferential rate applicable to dividends received on Unit Shares, Warrants and Warrant Shares by individuals who are U.S. Holders, and the addition of interest charges to the tax on such gains and certain distributions.
+If we are characterized as a PFIC, our shareholders who are U.S. Holders (as defined in "Material U.S. Federal Income Taxation Considerations") may suffer adverse tax consequences, including the treatment of gains realized on the sale of our ordinary shares as ordinary income, rather than as capital gain, the loss of the preferential rate applicable to dividends received on our ordinary shares by individuals who are U.S. Holders, and the addition of interest charges to the tax on such gains and certain distributions.
 A U.S. shareholder of a PFIC generally may mitigate these adverse U.S. federal income tax consequences by making a "qualified electing fund" election, or, to a lesser extent, a "mark to market" election.
 However, we do not intend to provide the information necessary for U.S. Holders to make qualified electing fund elections if we are classified as a PFIC.
-In addition, special PFIC rules may apply to Warrants and Warrant Shares acquired upon exercise of such Warrants, and certain of the elections described above may not be available with respect to Warrants and Warrant Shares.
 This paragraph is qualified in its entirety by the discussion in the section titled "Material U.S. Federal Income Taxation Considerations."